Actindo-AG/Documentation/BigCommerce/Integration/02_ManageBigCommerceConnection.md

 # Manage BigCommerce connection

 *Actindo* features a special installation app in the *BigCommerce App Store*.
 The *Actindo Core1 DOP connector* app setups and authorizes a connection automatically.
 Note, if possible, you should not delete the app in *BigCommerce* after creating the connection.
-Although the delting will not delete the connection in *Omni-Channel*, but it will invalidate the access token you have created during connecting the app!
+Although the deleting will not delete the connection in *Omni-Channel* itself, but it will invalidate the access token you have created during connecting the app.
 If the app was deleted by mistake, either reconnect the app or enter a valid access token manually to enable the connection again.

-If you do not want to use the *Actindo Core1 DOP connector* app in *BigCommerce*, you can create the connection manually.
+Note that you can use the *Actindo Core1 DOP connector* app for one connection only.
+If you have more than one store in *BigCommerce*, you can create the first connection automatically with the *Actindo Core1 DOP connector* app.
+For all other stores, you must create the connection manually.

 ## Create BigCommerce connection automatically